ytmytm/geos-atari/README-Atari.md

 ## Quickstart

-Download GEOS.XEX from the Releases section.
-This file contains RAM disk image, GEOS Kernal, disk driver, input driver and loader for the whole thing.
+Download one of the XEX files from the Releases section.
+Such file contains RAM disk image, GEOS Kernal, disk driver, input driver and loader for the whole thing.

-Run emulator and make sure to choose PAL system with at least 128K of RAM.
+Run emulator and make sure to choose PAL system with at least 128K/320K of RAM.
 Setup joystick in port 1.
-Load the GEOS.XEX file into emulator.
+Load the XEX file into emulator.

-First there will be a message about detected RAM disk.
-RAM disk contents are loaded first from the XEX file.
-This code may be reused eventually for quick reboot.
-Right now it's annoying but it shows how many memory banks (16K each) will be used for
-RAM disk.
-Choose 'No' - don't reformat RAM disk yet.

-Next you wil see some leftovers from graphics routines tests.

-Then play with the menu.
-Try to type something or click on icons.

-Finally: 'quit' will return to Basic, and 'file'->'DeskTop' will try to exit the boot application and enter DeskTop.

-But there is no DeskTop.
-Instead a 'filesel' application will load where you can choose which next application to load and run.
-If you quit that new application you will return to 'filesel' our temporary DeskTop replacement.
+GEOS will boot into DeskTop in just few seconds.

 ## Atari port remarks